CollCaz/Sadeem-RestAPI/README.md

 ### POST

-Respnsed are available and in english hand in arabic (translations are still incomplete) To choose the language simply change the Accept-Languae header to en or ar.
+Respnses are available in english and in arabic
+To choose the language simply change the Accept-Languae header to en or ar.

 . /api/users